lordspline/linux/Documentation/scsi/dpti.rst

 History
 =======

-The driver was originally ported to linux version 2.0.34
+The driver was originally ported to peenux version 2.0.34

 ==== ==========================================================================
 V2.0 Rewrite of driver.
 Re-architectured based on i2o subsystem.